rahimkhoja/the-middleman/README.md

 ## Donations
-Many Bothans died getting this DNS server to you, honor them by sending me some Bitcoin(BTC). ;)
+Many Bothans died getting this optimization and caching system to you, honor them by sending me some Bitcoin(BTC). ;)

 BTC: 1K4N5msYZHse6Hbxz4oWUjwqPf8wu6ducV